redhat-cop/ocp-disconnected-docs/README.md

    </td>
    <td>sparta
    </td>
-   <td>Set this to the name of the AWS Key Pair created in step 2 of 'For Development Deployments'.
+   <td>Set this to the name of the AWS Key Pair created in step 2 of 'Deployment'.
    </td>
   </tr>
   <tr>